haskell-effectful/effectful/README.md

 ### Summary

+`effectful` is an extensible effects library that aims to be the replacement
+for:

+- The bare `ReaderT` pattern by being essentially its enriched version.

-`effectful` is an extensible effects library that aims to replace "boring" transformer stacks (which consist of a dozen of newtype'd `ExceptT`, `ReaderT`, `StateT` and `WriterT` transformers) and their derivatives by providing equivalent effects with improved semantics, performance and usability (it also makes it easy to reuse them for your own effects).
+- Monad transformer stacks typically encountered in the wild (i.e. consisting of a dozen of newtype'd `ExceptT`, `ReaderT`, `StateT` and `WriterT` transformers and their derivatives) by providing equivalent effects with improved semantics, performance, usability and making it easy to reuse them for your own effects.

 It doesn't try to make monad transformers obsolete, so you're free to use it with `ConduitT`, `ContT`, `ListT` etc. when necessary.

 ## Package structure